 “When the client came to us with their brief we were excited about designing a new benchmark project of coastal apartments in the town centre of Byron.
 A key part of that brief was to offer open-plan, well proportioned and generous apartments.

-A study of the site and it surrounds inspired the concept of a building that would stitch into Byron’s urban and cultural fabric.
+A study of the site and it surrounds inspired the concept of buildings that would stitch into Byron’s urban and cultural fabric.
 This is achieved in part by the semi public laneway between the buildings which opens to a courtyard, encouraging pedestrian activity and allowing the buildings to breathe.

 At the core of the design is the offering of greenspace and alternative planting modes.
-The design includes vine walls, podium planters, three storey green walls, deep soil and streetscape planting all with native and endemic species.
-The commercial space, for example, is set back underneath a deep awning and continuous timber pergola with climbing vines running along Jonson and Browning Streets.
-The courtyard and laneway have full height continuous timber screens which act as green vine walls with garden beds below.
+The design includes podium planters, a multi storey green wall, deep soil and streetscape planting all with native and endemic species.
+The commercial space, for example, is set back underneath a deep awning and continuous arbour with climbing vines running along Jonson and Browning Streets.
+The courtyard and laneway have full height continuous screens which act as green vine walls with garden beds below.

 For material selections we went for natural and muted tones that will age gracefully rather than using brash or bold colours.
 The intent was timelessness.
-So we’ve used a lot of hardwood timbers that will grey off as the years pass.
 We wanted to give the landscape the voice rather than competing with it, so we preferred the muted palette.

 As you arrive into town at the new roundabout the view is right into the heart of the courtyard.
 So providing that sense of nature, of green, became even more important.”